Dreaming of a tropical island, but have only 3-4 days to enjoy it? There is no better place to spend a long weekend than the island of Kauai.

 3. Kamokila Hawaiian Village

-With intention of preserving unique history of the island, Kamokila Hawaiian Village offers an unprecedented look at an authentic Hawaiian settlement.
-The attraction was rebuilt from scratch on the remains of a once existing village.
-Main features of the place are different kinds of huts that apparently served as places of gathering and eating.
-To further enhance the experience, founders of Kamokila Village made sure to grow native plants and trees on its territory.
+The place features different kinds of huts that once served as places of gathering and eating.
+To further enhance the experience, founders of Kamokila Village make sure to surround the village with native plants and trees.

 4. Kilauea Lighthouse

-On the west side of Kauai, Kilauea Lighthouse sits on a far end of Kilauea Point.
-Thanks to its stunning surrounding consisting of the lush greenery and raging ocean waves, the lighthouse is one of the best places to soak in the natural beauty of Kauai over the long weekend.
 The impeccable structure towers 180 feet above the ocean and is open to the visitors Tuesday through Friday.
 Although the lighthouse doesn’t serve its purpose any longer, it’s an important part of the island.
-The interesting structure still reminds of the time when its beam reached up to 22 miles away from the shore.
+The iconic structure still reminds of the time when its beam reached up to 22 miles away from the shore.

 5. Queen’s Bath